robfairh/arfc.github.io/software/moltres/wiki/input_example.md

 they lose access to "new" information.
 (See http://www.mcs.anl.gov/petsc/documentation/faq.html#slowerparallel for more discussion of this).
-This particular input file (`auto_diff_rho.i`) only has 8,697 degrees of freedom and the preconditioner used does not scale very well.
-Consequently, increasing from one to two processes only speeds up the solution time from 4 to 3.5 minutes.
+This particular input file (`auto_diff_rho.i`) only has 8,697 degrees of freedom so communication is a factor; however, the executioner used is a direct solver which scales well.
+On the same 2.7 GHz machine, the solution times for 1-4 processors are given below.

+- Single processor solution time: 90 seconds
+- Two processors: 50 seconds
+- Three: 35 seconds
+- Four: 30 seconds

 Before delving into a description of the input file, we note that all the parameter options for different input blocks can be seen by executing `moltres-opt --dump`.

-Ok, from the top:
+Ok, running through the input file from the top:

 ```
 flow_velocity=21.7 # cm/s.
 See MSRE-properties.ods